sirchnik/soft-sys/docs.md

 # Architecture Documentation

+> [!NOTE]
+>
+> This document is intentionally short and only covers the most important parts
+> of the architecture.
+>
+> Additionally writing it was not part of the original Aufgabenstellung.

+---

 ## 1. Overview

-This project is a collaborative drawing application with:
+This project is a collaborative drawing application.
+It supports:

-- User authentication and authorization
+- user authentication and authorization
-- Real-time multiuser canvas editing
+- real-time multi-user canvas editing
-- Rights management for canvas access and moderation
+- rights management for canvas access and moderation

-It consists of four main components: an HTTP backend, a WebSocket server, a TypeScript SPA frontend, and a SQLite database.
+The system consists of four main components: an HTTP backend, a WebSocket server, a TypeScript SPA frontend, and a SQLite database.

 ---